 If you’re a fan of this park please do not think I’m branding it dangerous or that you should avoid it.
 I’m really not, I just want people to know this particular section is not suitable for smaller children.
 Luckily it’s actually quite hard for them to accidentally get onto this section themselves without you knowing.
 Smallest child was most indignant that she couldn’t get onto the ship whilst her brothers were on there, but that’s tough really!!!

 Thankfully there is also a section for smaller children that is much more appropriate.
 This has got its own mini pirate ship with slide.
 There are also baby swings, a see saw and a couple of rockers.
-I’ve mentioned before but smallest child is REALLY into slides at the moment so she spent ages going up and down this.
+Smallest child is REALLY into slides at the moment so she spent ages going up and down this.

 4 / 5.
 It’s a fun park but the amount of bird poo was annoying.
 I actually kinda prefer the helicopter park somehow.
 I’d love to hear what you think if you’ve tried both.